-REQ.21.1.18 If an Authorizing Entity exists within a jurisdiction, Retail Customers should be able to view a list of Third Parties who have been authorized to use the ESPI.
+REQ.21.3.1.18 If an Authorizing Entity exists within a jurisdiction, Retail Customers should be able to view a list of Third Parties who have been authorized to use the ESPI.

-REQ.21.1.19 Subject to the Governing Documents and Applicable Regulatory Authority, energy usage information (EUI) should be made available to Authorized Third Parties (as directed by the Retail Customer) in a reasonable and timely fashion.
+REQ.21.3.1.19 Subject to the Governing Documents and Applicable Regulatory Authority, EUI should be made available to Authorized Third Parties (as directed by the Retail Customer) in a reasonable and timely fashion.

-REQ.21.1.20 When any of the required authorized relationships described in this recommendation are terminated, access to the ESPI shall not be granted.
+REQ.21.3.1.20 When any of the required authorized relationships described in this recommendation are terminated, access to the ESPI shall not be granted.